-We are proud to bring you the Bolshoi Academy Online Masterclasses from Academy’s studios in Moscow
+We are proud to bring you the Bolshoi Academy Online Masterclasses from Academy’s studio 14 in Moscow

 All the classes will be live from Bolshoi Academy in Moscow